 5. Educate on the benefits of diversity

-More and more organizations are putting value on diversity, but they don't often communicate why diversity is a good thing.
-Which means that people end up seeing the differences that diversity brings without understanding why those differences should be encouraged and celebrated.
+Go beyond training on how to avoid discrimination and the protected classes.
+More and more organizations are putting a high value on diversity, but they don't often communicate why diversity is a good thing.
+This means that people end up seeing the differences that diversity brings without understanding why those differences should be encouraged and celebrated.

 Along with the benefits of diversity, you should encourage workplace empathy in your organization as well.
 While diversity feeds innovation and creative problem-solving, it can also create differences and misunderstandings among employees.
 These can be overcome only by social awareness gained through empathy.